VitorVilela7/SMW-SA1-Pack/readme.txt

 to see the benefits from using this SA-1 pack. :)
 Also once you learn how to make something SA-1 compatible, everything will become easier to work with.

+ Q: Really?
+ A: The above Q/A was made in 2012.
+Today, 5 years after, I still would say it's hard, but not that anymore.
+There's much more resources available today.

  Q: When I edit my ROM in Lunar Magic and open it, the ROM glitches during the Title Screen.
 What's going on?